-Our goal is simple; to treat curable blindness and visual impairment by providing high quality free eye surgery and ophthalmic care for those who cannot afford treatment.
+Our goal is simple; to treat curable blindness and visual impairment by providing high quality free eye surgery and ophthalmic care for the underprivileged of Pakistan.

 A network of 19 hospitals, 56 clinics, mobile units, outreach centres and screening camps enable us to treat people in deprived urban areas and remote rural villages, which have poor healthcare facilities.